Lost & found: the healing power of writing

 Today we have treatment for HIV, if not yet a cure for AIDS, and there is no doubt that the trajectory of the research that has brought us here is due to the sacrifices that gay men made in the first years of the pandemic.
 In much the same way, the slow – to my mind, way TOO slow – movement towards some sort of accommodation of the concept of euthanasia is another step towards eradicating the shame, guilt and taboo that remains around assisted death, which others still wish to call suicide.
 Sad to say, South Africa has a long, conservative way to go in this regard.
 At the same time, constitutional freedoms for LGBTIQ people are by no means vote winners and are hugely under threat from the proto-fascist moral majority – again, Khumalo talks wisely and chillingly to this point.

 I have an interest in these particular invisible losses, of course – I too am gay, have worked in HIV education and have lost loved ones to both the virus and to suicide.
 All of these leave their scars.
 But it is my firm belief that the work the Life Righting Collective does helps to heal them as we give the people who live in this damaged country of ours the chance to talk of the hurt and the anger they feel, as well as the indignities and losses they have suffered.

-I am running a Life Righting Collective Memoir Course at the end of this month, from June 28th to June 30th, in Table View, Cape Town.
+I am running a Life Righting Collective Memoir Course in November, from Friday November 15th to Sunday November 17th, in Table View, Cape Town.
 If you would like to write out, about and through some of the loves, lives and losses in your own life, you are most welcome to join us.
-Please write to email@example.com and check out the courses section of our website on www.liferighting.com/courses.
+Please write to firstname.lastname@example.org and check out the courses section of our website on www.liferighting.com/courses.
 You will be amazed how when we read to each other about our lives, how much more connected, heard, witnessed and healed we can feel.